Secure Cloud Architecture – A Comprehensive Guide

 - Introduction of centralized monitoring systems that capture all activities in the cloud.

-- Utilization of Security Information and Event Management (SIEM) systems to identify and analyze suspicious activities in a timely manner.
+- Use of Security Information and Event Management (SIEM) systems to identify and analyze suspicious activities promptly.

 4.4 Training and Awareness Programs: